putitsimply/christian-bible-explained/acts.md

 **3) The message spreads beyond Jewish people**

 Acts shows a big change: the message is not only for Jewish people.
 A Roman officer named Cornelius and his household join, and Peter accepts them.
-This matters because it opens the movement to [Gentiles](glossary.md#gentile) [^gl-gentile], meaning non Jewish people.
+This matters because it opens the movement to [Gentiles[^gl_gentile]](glossary.md#gentile), meaning non Jewish people.

 **4) Paul’s conversion and journeys**

 A man named Saul (later called Paul) begins as someone who tries to stop the followers.
 Then he has a dramatic experience and becomes a believer.
 Paul becomes the main figure for the rest of the book.

-Paul travels widely, starting communities in many cities, teaching in [synagogues](glossary.md#synagogue) [^gl-synagogue] and public places, and often facing hostility, riots, and arrests.
+Paul travels widely, starting communities in many cities, teaching in [synagogues[^gl_synagogue]](glossary.md#synagogue) and public places, and often facing hostility, riots, and arrests.

 **5) A key meeting in [Jerusalem](glossary.md#jerusalem)**